pce-devel/PCE_Controller_Info/README.md

 | 4 | HIGH | bits 3-0 of 'Delta Y' |
 | 4 | LOW  | buttons (RUN,SELECT,II,I) |

-Games which are not specifically written to support the PC Engine Mouse will not work properly.<br>
+**Compatibility:** Games which are not specifically written to support the PC Engine Mouse will not work properly.<br>
 Compatible games include:
  - HuCard : none
  - CDROM